BleuBleu/FamiStudio/Docs/docs/pianoroll.md

 ![](images/PianoRoll.png#center)

-You can also use it to preview instrument by clicking on the keyboard.
-The currently selected instrument (in the project explorer) will play on the currently selected channel (in the sequencer).
+You can also use it to preview instrument by clicking on the piano.
+The currently selected instrument (in **bold** in the project explorer) will play on the currently selected channel (in **bold** in the sequencer).

 ## Subdivision

-Horizontal lines in the piano rolls are align with the notes of the piano.
-The vertical lines represents multiple levels of subdivisions:
+Horizontal lines in the piano rolls are aligned with the notes of the piano.
+The vertical lines represent multiple levels of subdivision:

 * Thin dashes gray lines seperate individual frames (1/60th of a sec in NTSC, 1/50th in PAL) (FamiStudio tempo mode only)
 * Thin gray lines seperate notes